Characters: Warriors Orochi

 - Dragons Up the Yin Yang: His special attacks leave ying-yang symbols on the ground whenever he smashes his lure.

 - Hidden Depths: Despite his supposed arrogance and lack of understanding mortals, he's willing to help them out regardless.
+He also finds evil to be "a disease that must be eradicated".

 - Medium Awareness: Played with.
 Near the conclusion of both 2 and 3, he would comments something along the line of "this story is closing to an end".
 Whether he's just speaking metaphorically, or otherwise, is up to the player's interpretation.